scipion-em/docs/docs/facilities/facilities-workflows.rst

 select the *Import* protocol, *right-click > Restart workflow*.
 Then, the *Import* should start to import data and the rest of the protocols should change to the *Schedule* mode.
-A scheduled protocol is waiting for ready inputs.
-Therefore, when all inputs become ready for it, that protocol should automatically start to process the incoming data.
+A scheduled protocol is waiting for ready inputs, i.e. when all inputs become ready for it, that protocol should automatically start to process the incoming data.

-Alternatively, a JSON template can be launched from the command line as follow
+Alternatively, a *JSON* template can be launched from the command line as follow

 .. code-block:: bash